jinghuazhao/GWAS-course/DATA.md

 [ROADMAP and ENDCODE epigenomics data](http://egg2.wustl.edu/roadmap/web_portal/) has information for a total of 127 consolidated epigenomes.

-[GTEx portal](https://gtexportal.org/home/) provides a platform to study human gene expression and regulation and its relationship to genetic variation.
+[GTEx](https://gtexportal.org/home/) provides a platform to study human gene expression and regulation and its relationship to genetic variation.

 [Gene ontology](http://www.geneontology.org/) provides controlled vocabularies of defined terms representing gene product properties.
 These cover three domains: Cellular Component, the parts of a cell or its extracellular environment; Molecular Function, the elemental activities of a gene product at the molecular level, such as binding or catalysis; and Biological Process, operations or sets of molecular events with a defined beginning and end, pertinent to the functioning of integrated living units: cells, tissues, organs, and organisms..